Skip to content

 Thermal riflescopes that share this mounting standard

-*Even though this riflescope features the Infiray Saim mounting standard, its eye relief is different from that of other devices on the list, therefore mount manufacturers usually offer different mounting solutions for it.
+*Even though this riflescope features the Infiray Saim mounting standard, its eye relief is different from that of the devices without the * (asterisk) mark on the list, therefore mount manufacturers usually offer different mounting solutions for it.

 Clip-ons that feature the Infiray Saim mounting standard